Filter Quotient Model Structures: Introduction

-\begin{enumerate}[leftmargin=*] \item \textbf{Induced (transferred) model categories:} Given a suitable model category and a left (or right) adjoint functor $F\colon \cM \to \C$, if $\cM, F, \C$ satisfy certain conditions, we can construct a model structure on $\C$, that is ``induced'' or ``transferred" from $\cM$, meaning that the weak equivalences and cofibrations (or fibrations) of $\C$ are determined via the functor $F$.
-Induced model structures have been used for decades \cite{crans1995quillen,goerssschemmerhorn2007model}, however, recently we have seen various refinements generalizing previous results \cite{bayehhesskarpovakedziorekriehlshipley2015leftinduced,hesskedziorekriehlshipley2017inducedmodel,garnerkedziorekriehl2020lifting}. \item \textbf{Functor model categories:} Given a suitable model category $\cM$ and an arbitrary category $\C$, we can use a variation of inducing model structures to construct two model structures on the functor category $\Fun(\C,\cM)$, known as \emph{projective model structures} and \emph{injective model structures} \cite{heller1982functorcategory}.
-In recent years we have seen generalizations of these methods to a variety of settings, such as enriched model structures \cite{moser2019injective}. \item \textbf{Reedy model categories:} Given a general model category $\cM$ and a \emph{Reedy category} $\cR$, we can construct the \emph{Reedy model structure} on the functor category $\Fun(\cR,\cM)$ \cite{reedy1974modelstructure}.
-This approach has since been generalized to the enriched setting \cite{angeltveit2008enrichedreedy,ghazelkadhi2019reedy}, and also to more general diagram categories, known as \emph{generalized Reedy categories} \cite{cisinski2006cisinskimodelstructure,bergermoerdijk2011extension} \item \textbf{Bousfield localizations:} Given a suitable model category $\cM$ and a choice of cofibrations (or fibrations) one can define a \emph{left Bousfield localization} (or \emph{right Bousfield localization}) on the same category \cite{bousfield1975localization}.
-This approach has since been generalized to the enriched case \cite{barwick2010bousfieldlocalization}, and the monoidal case \cite{white2022bousfieldlocalizations}. \end{enumerate}
+\begin{enumerate}[leftmargin=*] \item \textbf{Cisinski model structures:} Given a suitable collection of monomorphisms, denoted $\mathrm{An}$, in a presheaf category $\Fun(\C^{op},\set)$, there is a model structure on $\Fun(\C^{op},\set)$, called the \emph{Cisinski model structure}, whose cofibrations are monomorphisms and fibrant objects satisfy the right lifting property with respect to $\mathrm{An}$ \cite{cisinski2006cisinskimodelstructure}.
+More generally, we have analogous results for all Grothendieck topoi \cite{cisinski2002homotopytopos}. \item \textbf{Induced (transferred) model categories:} Given a suitable model category and a left (or right) adjoint functor $F\colon \cM \to \C$, if $\cM, F, \C$ satisfy certain conditions, we can construct a model structure on $\C$, that is ``induced'' or ``transferred" from $\cM$, meaning that the weak equivalences and cofibrations (or fibrations) of $\C$ are determined via the functor $F$.
+Induced model structures have been used for decades \cite{crans1995quillen,goerssschemmerhorn2007model}, however, recently we have seen various refinements generalizing previous results \cite{bayehhesskarpovakedziorekriehlshipley2015leftinduced,hesskedziorekriehlshipley2017inducedmodel,garnerkedziorekriehl2020lifting}. \item \textbf{Functor model categories:} Given a suitable model category $\cM$ and an arbitrary category $\C$, we can use a variation of inducing model structures to construct two model structures on the functor category $\Fun(\C,\cM)$, known as the \emph{projective model structure} and the \emph{injective model structure} \cite{heller1982functorcategory}.
+In recent years we have seen generalizations of these methods to a variety of settings, such as enriched model structures \cite{moser2019injective}. \item \textbf{Bousfield localizations:} Given a suitable model category $\cM$ and a choice of cofibrations (or fibrations) one can define a \emph{left Bousfield localization} (or \emph{right Bousfield localization}) on the same category \cite{bousfield1975localization}.
+This approach has since been generalized to the enriched case \cite{barwick2010bousfieldlocalization}, and the monoidal case \cite{white2022bousfieldlocalizations}. \item \textbf{Reedy model categories:} Given a general model category $\cM$ and a \emph{Reedy category} $\cR$, we can construct the \emph{Reedy model structure} on the functor category $\Fun(\cR,\cM)$ \cite{reedy1974modelstructure}.
+This approach has since been generalized to the enriched setting \cite{angeltveit2008enrichedreedy,ghazelkadhi2019reedy}, and also to more general diagram categories, known as \emph{generalized Reedy categories} \cite{cisinski2006cisinskimodelstructure,bergermoerdijk2011extension}. \item \textbf{Finite Posets:} Given a finite poset, such as $[n]$, we can use methods from \emph{homotopical combinatorics} and counting methods from the theory of operads, to explicitly characterize and obtain model structures \cite{drozzakharevich2015simplehomotopy,balchinormsbyosornoroitzheim2023modelstructures}. \end{enumerate}